en

 Kasugano Beya Sumo wrestlers practicing their daily morning training routine

 Each Sumo stable has its own way of conducting Asageiko, but most follow a similar pattern.
-The training day usually starts around 7:00.
+The training day usually starts around 7:00 (although in some places it might start at 7:30).
 The youngest wrestlers begin with stretching exercises.

 You can tell they are of a low rank by looking at their loincloth, or Mawashi.
-Those who wear the black Mawashi are those of lower rank and the ones of white color are those of higher rank (Sekitori).
+Those who wear the black Mawashi are of lower rank, while those with a white Mawashi are of higher rank (Sekitori).

 Although they might not look muscular or particularly flexible, Sumo wrestlers work a lot on body flexibility and strength.
 This flexibility is achieved with the traditional stretching technique known as Matawari.
-A technique that requires the Sumo wrestler to sit with their legs as far apart as possible.
+This technique requires the sumo wrestler to sit with their legs as far apart as possible.
 While keeping the knees locked, the fighter must lean forward until his chest touches the ground.
-If you have never tried this move before we highly recommend doing so, just to see how difficult it is.
+If you have never tried this move before, we highly recommend doing so, just to see how difficult it is.

 After almost an hour of stretching and warming up, the real training begins.